 In your letters, be specific about the coverage you are offering.
 Do you want to include an item in a gift guide that you will then review?
 Do you require a product for consideration for inclusion in a gift guide (i.e. they may send you a product but you might not do anything with it)?
 Are you going to run a 25 Days of Christmas promotion and you’d like an item to review and giveaway?
 Be sure to plan this out before contacting companies.

 Once you ask for what you want and/ or need, butter up the company.
 How is giving you a product and/or money going to help them?
 What type of promotion are you going to offer?
 Will you be sharing everything constantly across your social media channels?
 Will you be writing blog posts?
-Tell the company what’s in it for them and why they should want to work with you.
+Tell the company what’s in it for them and sell them on why they should work with you.

 Finding the Right PR Contact

 So how do you find the people to contact?
-If you’re in an affiliate program for a company, contact the affiliate manager.
+If you’re in an affiliate program, contact the affiliate manager.
 I’ve been told many times that the affiliate manager is the best person to go to – they want to help you make more money!
 If you’re not in an affiliate program or the company doesn’t have one, Google their PR firm.
 If you can’t find a PR firm, try to find a “media” email address on their website.
-If all else fails, use the contact form on their website.
+I’ve also been using the free Clearbit Connect extension for Gmail the past couple of months.
+You enter a company’s domain and it gives you a list of public email addresses.
+It has definitely come in handy!
+Finally, if all else fails, use the contact form on their website.